-Myanmar is one of the poorest and least developed countries in the world.
-In 2018, it ranked 148th out of 189 countries on the United Nations Development Program’s Human Development Index.
+Myanmar is one of the poorest and least developed countries in Asia.
+In 2019, it ranked 145th out of 189 countries on the United Nations Development Program’s Human Development Index.
 The 2015 elections marked a historic milestone in the country’s political and economic transition.
 The democratically elected government took office with a huge popular mandate.

 Although some sectors have undertaken important reforms, the level of poverty remains very high: 67% of workers live on $2 a day.
 Rural areas, remote border regions, mainly populated by ethnic minority groups, as well as territories where migrants and internally displaced populations live are particularly affected by poverty.
 One of the consequences of conflict and violence in Myanmar, including the Karen conflict, described as the world’s longest-running conflict or the most recent Rohingya crisis, is the displacement of more than 660,000 people within and outside the country.